chartjs/chartjs-plugin-zoom/MAINTAINING.md

 ## Release Process

-Chart.js relies on [Travis CI](https://travis-ci.org/) to automate the library [releases](https://github.com/chartjs/chartjs-plugin-zoom/releases).
+Series of github actions are used to automate the library [releases](https://github.com/chartjs/chartjs-plugin-zoom/releases).

 ### Releasing a New Version

-1. draft release notes on [GitHub](https://github.com/chartjs/chartjs-plugin-zoom/releases/new) for the upcoming tag
+`release-drafter` action updates a draft of release notes after each push.
+Its based on labels and the commit messages, so its important to label pull requests and have clean commits.
+If the draft contains commits that do not fall under any heading, those commits should be labeled and the drafter re-run from [actions](https://github.com/chartjs/chartjs-plugin-zoom/actions).

 1. update `master` `package.json` version using [semver](https://semver.org/) semantic
-1. merge `master` into the `release` branch
-1. follow the build process on [Travis CI](https://travis-ci.org/chartjs/chartjs-plugin-zoom)

-> **Note:** if `master` is merged in `release` with a `package.json` version that already exists, the tag creation fails and the release process is aborted.
+1. update the tag and version in the release draft to match `package.json`.
+Mark it as `pre-release` if you would like to publis with `next` tag on [npmjs](https://www.npmjs.com/package/chartjs-plugin-zoom)
+1. publish the release in GitHub.
+Publishing will trigger the `publish-npm` action.
+You can monitor the process in [actions](https://github.com/chartjs/chartjs-plugin-zoom/actions)

 ### Automated Tasks

+#### release-drafter

+Triggered for each push to master.
+Creates or updates a draft of release notes for next release.

+#### compressed-size

+Triggered for each pull-request.
+Calculates the compressed size compared to master.
+Result can be seen in the action log.

+#### npm-publish

-Merging into the `release` branch kicks off the automated release process:
+Publishing a GitHub release off the automated release process:

 * build of the `dist/*.js` files
-* `dist/*.js` is copied to the root directory
-* `dist/*.js` is added to a detached branch
-* a tag is created from the `package.json` version
-* tag (with dist files) is pushed to GitHub

-Creation of this tag triggers a new build:

-* `chartjs-plugin-zoom.zip` package is generated, containing dist files and examples
+* `chartjs-plugin-zoom-{version}.tgz` package is generated, containing dist files and examples
-* `dist/*.js` and `chartjs-plugin-zoom.zip` are attached to the GitHub release (downloads)
+* `dist/*.js` and `chartjs-plugin-zoom-{version}.tgz` are attached to the GitHub release tag
 * a new npm package is published on [npmjs](https://www.npmjs.com/package/chartjs-plugin-zoom)

 Finally, [cdnjs](https://cdnjs.com/libraries/chartjs-plugin-zoom) is automatically updated from the npm release.